Rodrigo-Hr25/IHC/stage2_requirements/c_stage_2_requirement_definition.md

 Thanks to the updated stock system, students now have real-time availability information, preventing unnecessary frustration.

-## Scenario 3: Clothing personalization that goes to a vote
+## Scenario 3: Custom Clothing Design Contest
-Description: A group of students from DETI wants to create a personalized t-shirt for their course.
-They have some design ideas but can't decide which one is best.
-Steps:
-1.The students access the DETI merch store website.
-2.They navigate to the clothing personalization section.
-3.They submit their designs for public voting within the DETI community.
-4.The platform allows other DETI students to vote on the submitted designs.
-5.After a voting period, the most voted design is selected for production and made available for purchase in the store.
-Objective: To allow students to actively participate in the creation of merchandise, increasing the sense of community and pride in the department.

-## Scenario 4: Alumni kits for a specific course (only those who are part of the course can buy)
-Description: The alumni association of Informatics Engineering (LEI) wants to offer an exclusive kit to its members.
-This kit can only be purchased by those who prove they are alumni of the course.
-Steps:
-1.A student accesses the DETI merch store website.
-2.They navigate to the alumni kits section and select the LEI kit.
-3.The system requests authentication through the University of Aveiro credentials or another alumni verification method.
+Rita is a creative student with a passion for graphic design.
+When he found out that the DETI merch store was organizing a contest to create a new custom hoodie design, he didn’t hesitate to participate.

+The contest allowed any student to submit their own design, and the best ones would be voted on by the DETI community.
+Rita worked hard on his proposal and submitted it through the website.

+After the submission period ended, voting was opened to all students.
+Rita was thrilled to see his design among the most popular ones.
+At the end of the voting process, the winning design was chosen and added to the official DETI merch store.

-4.After verification, the student can add the kit to the cart and complete the purchase.
+Now, any student can purchase the hoodie featuring the winning design.
-5.The system ensures that only users authenticated as LEI alumni can purchase the kit.

-Objective: To offer exclusive products to alumni, strengthening ties with the university and the department, ensuring that only members of that course can purchase the kit.
+## Scenario 4: Buying the Aluvião Kit for Faina
+Bob is a first-year LECI student, looking forward to experience one of the most iconic traditions of his course: Faina.
+He knows that to fully participate, he needs the official Aluvião Kit, which is exclusively available to LECI students.

+Excited, Bob visits the DETI merch website to purchase the kit.
+However, before being able to add the item to his cart, he is prompted to log in to verify his student status.
+After logging in with his university credentials, the system confirms that he is enrolled in LECI, granting him access to purchase the kit.

+With the verification completed, Bob proceeds with the order, selecting his preferred payment method.
+Now, he is ready to take part in Faina, fully equipped with the traditional Aluvião Kit, feeling a deeper connection to his course’s history and traditions.

 # Requirements